muccc/iridium-toolkit/README.md

 The number of processes to spawn which demodulate packets.
 The detector runs in the main process.

+### Voice Decoding
+To listen to voice calls, you will need an AMBE decoder.
+There are two option:
+ - Use tnt's open source AMBE decoder: http://git.osmocom.org/osmo-ir77/tree/codec
+ - Extract an AMBE decoder from a firmware binary.
+Have a look at the `ambe_emu/` directory.

+The easier option is to use tnt's AMBE decoder.
+You can use the extracted decoder if you want to create bit correct output.
+There almost no audible difference between the two options.
+Make sure that either `ir77_ambe_decode` or `ambe` is in your `PATH` variable.
+Also select the installed one in `play-iridium-ambe`.

+Make sure that the main folder of the toolkit is in your `PATH` variable: `export PATH=$PATH:<this diectory>`

+Steps to decode voice:
+ - Decode your captured and demodulated bits using `iridium-parser` and put the result into a file: `pypy iridium-parser.py output.bits output.parsed`
+ - Use `voc-stats.py` to see streams of captured voice frames: `./voc-stats.py output.parsed`
+ - Click once left and once right to select an area. `voc-stats.py` will try do decode and play the selected samples using the `play-iridium-ambe` script.

 ### Main Components

 #### Detector